 GoTenna Plus is a subscription service that costs $29 a year, with the first month free.

 GoTenna maintains the imeshyou.com website, which lets you know if there are GoTenna users in your location.
 All GoTenna users are shown on the map and indicated if the device is on stationary relay mode or in mobile mode.

 What you would like about GoTenna Mesh

-If you think about it, GoTenna Mesh converts your smartphone into a modern walkie talkie but with a more reliable messaging system, potentially wider reach, and minus the bulk and weight.
+If you think about it, GoTenna Mesh converts your cell phone into a modern walkie talkie but with a more reliable text messaging system, potentially wider reach, and minus the bulk and weight.

 Unlike walkie talkies, GoTenna Mesh allows you to secure and encrypt your messages, while you send maps and text messages.
 So let’s say you are trying to get help escaping from a masked ax murderer, you would not have given your location away to the wrong person.

 Another benefit with GoTenna is that you know for sure that your message has been received, and of course, you can mesh.
 GoTenna also uses an automatic channel management that can do away with interference.